SpaceWorksCo/guides/Check-If-You-Are-Staking.md

 If you see `"staking": true,` then you are staking!

-If you see `"staking": false,` then you are not mining.
+If you see `"staking": false,` then you are not staking.
 Enable staking by entering the command `setgenerate true 0`.